• Skip to primary navigation

 • You can substitute the mineral water with buttermilk if you’d like.
 And, if you have no buttermilk, use regular milk with some salt.

 • Cornmeal makes the most crispy calamari rings.
-However, you can also use cake flour or all-purpose flour.
+However, you can use all-purpose flour or semolina too.

 • It’s important to ensure your oil is at 350-375°F (180-190°C).
 You can test the temperature using a thermometer or our cornmeal trick.
 Add a pinch of cornmeal to the hot oil.
 If it sizzles immediately, the oil is hot enough to fry in.

-• Calamari rings may not be as crispy when shallow fried.
+• Kalamar tava may not get as crispy when shallow fried.
 So make sure there is enough oil in the pan to cover all parts of the rings.

 • Don’t overcrowd the pan, this is very important for crispy calamari.
 Otherwise, the temperature of the hot oil will reduce and the squid rings won’t be fried properly.

-• These fried squid rings have to be served immediately.
+• These fried calamari rings have to be served immediately.
 Otherwise, they will lose their crispiness and go soggy.

-Can I Make It In The Air Fryer?
+Can I Make Kalamar Tava In The Air Fryer?

 Yes.
 You definitely can!